chrisdursoorg/bitstrm/README.md

 * if the magnitude is bound (e.g. `min_bits({<src_array>} => bsize`) then only `min_bits` are required to store each element in sequence of src_array, and
 * if the magnitude id known (e.g. a singular value, (min_bits(value + 1) - 1 ) => bsize) then run length specified(rls) encoding can be used

 In both of these techniques its notable that the magnitude of '0' _*always*_ translates to '0' and written as a non-operation.
-Thus the common array of all zero's {0,0,0,...,0} and the individual zero value {0} with externalized magnitude both code to {}
+Thus the common array of all zero's {0,0,0,...,0} and the individual zero value {0} with externalized magnitude both code to {}.

 ### Rational for `0` Width Integer:
 Intuitively for _2^i_ with _i_ being the index of the bits _i:{null, 0, 1, 2, ..}_ correspond to _bsize:{0, 1, 2, 3, ...}_ then _2^null <=> 0_ value, as in the _i=0_ case,  with _run length specified encoding_ the corresponding `0b0` does not imply the `0` value but rather the _(1 << i) - 1 + `0b0` <=> 1_ value, likewise `0b00`, `0b000`, ... need not similarly represent _0_.
 They can represent other values!
-reference:  `bref.hpp // run length
+reference:  `bref.hpp /run length/

 ### Fixed Width Iterator
 Using a reference object (like `std::vector<bool>::iterator`) `bit_int_itr` integrates the bitstrm functionality directly into many std and iterator-based algorithms with a minimal overhead.
-Under some circumstances it even produces even faster access than native 1, 2, 4, and 8 byte POD access.
+Under some circumstances it may produce quicker operation than native 1, 2, 4, and 8 byte POD access.

 ## State